Aging & Health A to Z

 Stepped Approach to Treatment

-The type of treatment your healthcare professional recommends will depend to some extent on the type of UI you have and what is causing it.
-Often, treatment is handled in a “stepped approach” that begins with addressing any medication or health problems, managing certain lifestyle factors, and “behavioral” treatments (like exercises).
-For example, if you have trouble walking, physical therapy may be recommended.
-Then, depending upon the success of these treatments, treatment may include other steps, such as medication or less frequently surgery.
+The type of treatment your healthcare provider recommends will depend on the type of UI you have and what is causing it.
+Often, treatment is handled in a “stepped approach” that begins with addressing any medication or health problems that may be contributing to UI.
+After that, the next step is using non-invasive “behavioral” treatments.
+If these steps are not successful in treating your symptoms, your provider may move on to other steps, such as medications, devices, or procedures.

 Posted: March 2012